FenrisAkashi/ForbisWebsite/Readme.md

 left for last if I cannot find an alternative that works using html files.
 I might be able to take care of this using github pages: https://www.youtube.com/watch?v=8hrJ4oN1u_8&ab_channel=ProgrammingKnowledge

+Tried to find the font of the logo without success.
+Can find similar fonts using: https://www.myfonts.com/WhatTheFont/

+Might attempt a switch for users between light/dark mode.
+Not everyone likes dark mode.